-This unit is a study of the mystery genre in which students will act as reading detectives.
-They will discover the elements of a mystery including the typical characters, the common plot structure, and the vocabulary that they will likely encounter in mystery writing.
-They will work in small detective groups to solve cases and will even write their own mysteries.
+This unit is a study of the mystery genre in which students will act as reading detectives, working in small detective groups to solve cases and even write their own mysteries.

 - Identify the main "ingredients" in a typical mystery, including common characters and plot structure